Procedures, Policies, and Forms

 If you have questions, please contact the Coordinator of Student Advocacy, Compliance, and Student Affairs Deanna Rayment.

-Students may request special accommodations for class absence in the following cases:
+Students may request special accommodations for an absence to be excused in the following cases:

 - Medical reasons